CS5010Spring2024Feinberg/milestone-1-cliffdawg/clinic/README.md

 Describe how to run your program from the JAR file.
 Describe what arguments are needed (if any) and what they mean.

+Go to the res folder and run the command java -jar jar.jar clinicfile.txt.
+The argument clinicfile.txt is the input file with the clinic information that the model is supposed to read.
+The output will be the same as the example run.

 ### How to Use the Program